Build a New Query¶

 Editing fragments¶

 Select.
-Selects atoms.
-This can be used to select a group of atoms for deletion.
+This option can be used to select a group of atoms for deletion.

 Add Constraint Atom.
 A drop-down menu is provided to select the constraint type.

 Eraser.
-Can erase an atom, color atom, or constraint.
+This option can be used to erase an atom, color atom, or constraint.

 If the query includes a protein, it is also possible to toggle the visibility of the protein with the Show Protein and Hide Protein buttons.